rampar20/rosterchirp/README.md

 # RosterChirp

-A modern, self-hosted team messaging Progressive Web App (PWA) built for small to medium teams.
+A modern, feature packed, self-hosted, team messaging progressive web app (PWA).
+Originally developed for sports teams, it can be used for any type of private team messaging.
 RosterChirp runs via Docker Compose with PostgreSQL and supports both single-tenant (self-hosted) and multi-tenant (hosted) deployments.

 Development was vibe-coded using Claude.ai.